claudiotalarico/SV-design-verification-synthesis/README.md

     - no GUI is opened; the simulation runs to completion non-interactively.
     - VCD generation is handled inside the testbench.

-Compilation and simulation can also be combined into a single step (`CompAndSim.scr`).
+Compilation and simulation can also be combined into a single script (`CompAndSim.scr`).

 The scripts and the Questa `.do` files are:
 - [`Comp.scr`](./01_counter/Comp.scr)